pojome/pojo-digital-donations/readme.txt

 * Fix: Bug with the Media Uploader when adding media to the content of a Download.
 Props to Sksmatt
 * Fix: Small error notice present in the checkout form short code.
 Props to Sksmatt
 * Fix: Small bug wit the pdd_remove_item_url() present when on a 404 error page.
 Props to Sksmatt
-* Tweak: Updated the pdd_purchase_link() function to automatically detect chosen link styles and colors
+* Tweak: Updated the pdd_donate_link() function to automatically detect chosen link styles and colors

 = 1.0.7: May 08, 2012 =